Pediatric Esophagitis Treatment & Management

 If no mucosal burns are detected, a patient may be discharged home after tolerating a normal diet.
 For patients with first-degree burns only, observe for at least 48-96 hours and until tolerating a normal diet.
 Patients with second- and third-degree burns require prolonged hospitalization.

-Broad-spectrum antibiotics may be used in severe cases to prevent secondary infection, and steroids may be used in an attempt to decrease stricture formation.
+Broad-spectrum antibiotics may be used in severe cases to prevent secondary infection.
+The use of systemic corticosteroids is controversial, but they may be used in an attempt to decrease stricture formation.
 Surgical management of perforations and revisions may be required.

 Treatment of Infectious Esophagitis